What is the break in period for the Ford Edge?

 Why is the Break-In Period Important?

-- Limit Heavy Loads: Refrain from towing or carrying heavy loads during the break-in period.
+- Avoid towing or hauling heavy loads: Refrain from towing or carrying heavy loads during the break-in period, as this can put additional stress on the engine and transmission.

 What is the biggest problem with Ford Edge?